Form 8.3 - The Vanguard Group, Inc.: American Axle & Manufacturing Holdings Inc

 (b) Cash-settled derivative transactions

-Product Nature of dealing Class of relevant description Number of reference Price per security e.g. opening/closing a long/short position, increasing/ securities unit e.g. CFD reducing a long/short position
+Product Nature of dealing description Class of relevant Number of reference Price per security securities unit e.g. opening/closing a long/short position, e.g. CFD increasing/reducing a long/short position

 (c) Stock-settled derivative transactions (including options)